REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     *   `idp.persistentId.encoding = BASE64`

+        > **Note**
-        IdP version 3.3.x introduces a new property, `idp.persistentId.encoding`, which defaults to `BASE32`.
+        > IdP version 3.3.x introduces a new property, `idp.persistentId.encoding`, which defaults to `BASE32`.
 While this default has the intention to improve interoperability (with SPs which do not preserve case), it would break transition from a 2.x IdP which did not store the generated values.
 If upgrading from a V2 IdP, please change this new property to `BASE64` to preserve the same values.

     *   `idp.persistentId.dataSource = shibboleth.JPAStorageService.DataSource`
         (this selects the `DataSource` bean that will be defined in `conf/global.xml` when configuring database storage)

+        > **Note**
-        Please note that `conf/saml-nameid.properties` also allows to set `idp.persistentId.store = PersistentIdStore` (and this is what earlier versions of this document recommended).
+        > Please note that `conf/saml-nameid.properties` also allows to set `idp.persistentId.store = PersistentIdStore` (and this is what earlier versions of this document recommended).
 However, this strategy does not work well with enabling the reverse lookup, so we now recommend to use `idp.persistentId.dataSource`, for linking `StoredPersistentIDGenerator` to the database.
 With having `idp.persistentId.store` set as above, it is not necessary to set `idp.persistentId.dataSource`
+        >

-        The earlier instructions were also including defining the persistent store bean: also assuming the JPA Storage Service will be configured further below, the instructions were define the PersistentIdStore just as a reference to the JPAStorageService DataSource:
+        > The earlier instructions were also including defining the persistent store bean: also assuming the JPA Storage Service will be configured further below, the instructions were define the PersistentIdStore just as a reference to the JPAStorageService DataSource:
+        >

-        ```
+        > ```
-            <bean id="PersistentIdStore" parent="shibboleth.JDBCPersistentIdStore"
+        >     <bean id="PersistentIdStore" parent="shibboleth.JDBCPersistentIdStore"
-                p:dataSource-ref="shibboleth.JPAStorageService.DataSource"
+        >         p:dataSource-ref="shibboleth.JPAStorageService.DataSource"
-                p:queryTimeout="PT2S" />
+        >         p:queryTimeout="PT2S" />
-        ```
+        > ```

 *   Edit `conf/saml-nameid.xml` and:
     *   In the definition of `shibboleth.SAML2NameIDGenerators`, uncomment the reference to `shibboleth.SAML2PersistentGenerator`: